PREVENT FLOOR CONTAMINATION IN YOUR HOME

 USE CLEAN MOP PADS

 Always start with a clean mop pad and switch floor cleaning pads out as soon as they are soiled.

 Choosing an effective disinfectant is essential for clean floors.
 Choosing a non-toxic disinfectant that doesn’t negatively impact the health of your family is equally important.

 PROTECT YOUR CLEAN FLOOR

 What's the point of disinfecting if the floor gets recontaminated the moment someone or something comes into contact with it?
 Apply a long-lasting surface protect that keeps harmful microbes away.
-Everest Microbial Defense™ EV360™ lasts for up to 90 days and doesn't contain any harmful chemicals or poisons.
+Everest Microbial Defense™ EV360™ lasts for up to 90 days.

 CLEAN FREQUENTLY Clean your floors often, especially after preparing raw meat products.
 You never know when an unnoticed splash or drip could have occurred.